Founder & Executive Director

 In 2013 she became heavily involved with training and program development with Canine Assisted Therapy (South Florida) where she also volunteered with her dog, Macy, by working with children on the Autism spectrum and those with other developmental special needs.
 Shoshana was a volunteer group leader for Southeastern Guide Dogs in Palm Beach Florida for a period of time before moving to Texas to train diabetic alert dogs.

-Her passion of granting others independence through partnerships with highly skilled assistance dogs drove her to establish Topaz Canine Services in 2016.
+Her passion of granting others independence through partnerships with highly skilled assistance dogs drove her to establish Topaz Assistance Dogs in 2016.

 Robbie was influenced growing up with a mother who lives with multiple chronic conditions.
 Having witnessed the challenges she faced with pain and mobility he was interested in adaptive technology design and function.